 Set in the colorful fishing village of Marina Corricella, the San Michele boutique hotel offers a truly bohemian luxury experience with breathtaking views of the Mediterranean Sea.
 Located in the idyllic landscape of Procida island in Marina Corricella, this beautiful whitewashed building is dominated by air and light and lies surrounded by picturesque pastel-painted fishermen’s houses, craggy shorelines, and bottomless blue.

-The hotel offers a dining destination: Il Pescatore, a food hall-inspired restaurant in the heart Marina Corricella serving traditional Neapolitan cuisine where the restaurant and sea views seamlessly merge.
+The hotel offers a dining destination: Il Pescatore, a food hall-inspired restaurant in the heart of Marina Corricella serving traditional Neapolitan cuisine where the restaurant and sea views seamlessly merge.

 Our favorite room is the Famosa Suite, which offers homely comforts and a stunning airy and sun-filled veranda, creating the ideal place to feel at ease.
 The master bedroom and living room feature elegant yet simple and handpicked touches that exude the local flavor in subtle splendor.
-The suite features a private master bedroom with king-size bed, living room, and smart TV.
+The suite features a private master bedroom with a king-size bed, living room, and smart TV.